Galagladiator/21_days_Galagladiator/README.md

 Day 14: Learned about the 2D lists in python.
 2 hours 52 mins of the video done.
 Built a report card in which user inputs marks and it calculated percentage and gives whether the user is pass or fail based on the total percentage.

+Day 15: revised and practiced some basic python coding projects.